 Can I make an appointment to talk with someone in admissions?

-Prospective students can schedule counseling appointments with a member of the admissions committee or MSCM program manager to ask questions about the program, application requirements, and life at Ross, as well as other topics of interest.
-To schedule an appointment, email to email@example.com or call 734-647-1396.
+Prospective students can schedule an appointment with an MSCM Admissions Advisor to ask questions about the program, application requirements, and life at Ross, as well as other topics of interest.
+These appointments are held online, in-person, or via phone.
+To schedule an appointment, email firstname.lastname@example.org.

 Can I waive out of courses?

 Depending on the students' prior academic background, work experience and/or skill sets, they may be considered to waive out of selected business skills boot camp modules and, in some cases, a core MSCM course.